VGalaxies/scheme-interpreter/README.md

 ```

 - make use of `append`
-- note the structure
+- note the structure of syntax
-- recursion is everywhere
+- remember recursion

 ### Optional 2